 Now our upcycled farmhouse coat rack (or towel rack) is done and ready for a new function with style.

-The shelf can be used for vignettes or daily-grind drop off.
+Not only is the shelf viable for vignettes, but also as a daily grind drop off.
 Meanwhile, the hooks sure do add more function that that food did. haha!!

 As usual, my goal is to inspire you to maybe shop your home for items that could use a new look and use.
 Or maybe even head out for a thrift shopping spree to create your home story.